craigfay/.vim/tips.md

 Use `ci{` to change the contents of the nearest curly bracket.
 Use `viw` to visually select the entirety of the current word.
 Use `viW` to visually select the entirety of the current non-whitespace chunk.
+Use `cf"` to change the contents between the cursor and the next double quote.
 Use `10dj` to delete the next 10 lines downward (good with relative number) Use `10kj` to delete the next 10 lines upward